AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

 Our application will take an Invoice PDF document, `sampleInvoice.pdf` (downloadable from <a href="./sampleInvoice.pdf" target="_blank">here</a>), and will use the sealing options with default appearance options to apply electronic seal over the PDF document by invoking Acrobat Services API and generate an electronically sealed PDF.

 4) In your editor, open the directory where you previously copied the credentials, and create a new directory, `src/main/java`.
 In that directory, create `ElectronicSeal.java`.

+5) In your editor, open the directory where you previously copied the credentials, and create a new directory, `output`.
+This directory will hold the results of the operation.

 Now you're ready to begin coding.